 Travel after Coronavirus

-In today’s world of lockdowns and social distancing, travel has been stopped in its tracks.
+As Ireland and countries all over the world battle the third wave of Coronavirus, travel has been stopped in its tracks.
 Airlines are grounded, hotels are closed, and cruise ships are docked.
 When will travel start again?
 What will travel look like post Covid?
-Many experts are advising it could be as far away as October before we start to see holidaymakers jetting off for some Autumn sun.
-However, when travel does begin again, it will be very different to what we are used to.
+Many experts are advising it could be as far away as September 2021 before we start to see holidaymakers jetting off for some Autumn sun.
+However, when travel does begin again, it will be very different to what we were used to before the COVID-19 pandemic.
 Read on below to find out what industry experts are predicting travel after coronavirus will look like…

 Rapid COVID-19 Testing in Airports